 Cassava

-Cassava—a tropical staple—is toxic when raw.
-Its cyanogenic glycosides can release cyanide, a deadly compound.
-Proper boiling or baking neutralizes these toxins, turning cassava into a safe, starchy ingredient for dishes like tapioca and fufu.
+Typical comforting treats!
+Cassava is a tropical staple that is toxic when tasted raw.
+The cyanogenic glycosides in its structure could release cyanide, a deadly substance.
+Boiling or baking effectively neutralizes these toxins, and this is where cassava is developed into a safe starchy ingredient to be used in dishes like tapioca and fufu.

 Asparagus

-Raw asparagus can be tough, stringy, and difficult to digest due to its fibrous structure.
-Cooking transforms it into a tender, flavorful vegetable.
-Roasting or steaming brings out its natural sweetness.
-Add olive oil and a sprinkle of sea salt for a simple yet elegant side dish.
+Asparagus Raw asparagus can be stringy and tough, making it difficult to digest because of its fibrous structure.
+Cooking makes it tender, sweet, and delectable.
+Roasting or steaming really brings out its natural sweetness, and a drizzling of olive oil with a sprinkle of sea salt makes it simple yet very elegant as a side dish.

 Broccoli